kbjr/Git.php/readme.md

 ## Description

 A PHP git repository control library.
 Allows the running of any git command from a PHP class.
-Runs git commands using @proc_open@, not @exec@ or the type, therefore it can run in PHP safe mode.
+Runs git commands using `proc_open`, not `exec` or the type, therefore it can run in PHP safe mode.

 ## Requirements